sinclairzx81/reactor/readme.md

 #### Reactor.File.Writer : Reactor.IWritable

 Reactor.File.Writer is a asynchronous write abstraction over the System.IO.FileStream.
-The following code will open a file a file for writing, write some data then close.
+The following code will open a file for writing, write some text, then close.

 ```csharp
 var writer = Reactor.File.Writer.Create("myfile.txt");